 These filtration systems then filter and recirculate the air from the cabin and mix it with fresh air.
 The dirtier a HEPA filter gets, the more efficient it becomes, so it can easily handle the passenger load on a Boeing 747.

 Air recirculation happens pretty quickly.
 The HEPA filtration system can make a complete air change approximately 15 to 30 times per hour, or once every two to four minutes.
-According to IATA, "HEPA filters are effective at capturing greater than 99 percent of the airborne microbes in the filtered air.
+According to IATA, the International Air Transport Association, "HEPA filters are effective at capturing greater than 99 percent of the airborne microbes in the filtered air.
 Filtered, recirculated air provides higher cabin humidity levels and lower particulate levels than 100 percent outside air systems."

 HEPA filters catch most airborne particles, meaning their capture standard is pretty high in term of commercial spaces.
 A HEPA filter's complete air change is better than most other forms of transportation and office buildings and similar to the standard for hospitals.